baffou/PhaseLAB_doc/docs/source/functions/imaging.rst

     <p class="title">Description</p>

-Function that computes the :math:`E` field at the imaging plane, corresponding to a given set of dipoles at the sample plane.
+Function that computes the :math:`E` field at the image plane, corresponding to a given set of dipoles at the sample plane.
 The computation is based on :abbr:`DDA (discrete dipole approximation)` calculations, which take into account dipoles optical coupling.

 |hr|